TimePanic/CuppinoCoffee/README.md

 # Cuppino Coffee
 ## A mock coffee shop website
 ---
-This project is currently a work in progress.ß
+This project is currently a work in progress.